Mathematical Sciences - Bachelor of Science

 3 Credits Weekly (3-3-0)

 This course provides an introduction to Artificial Intelligence (AI).
 AI is the study of how human intelligence can be imitated by computer programs.
-The course presents a survey of the concepts and applications of AI - such as: intelligent agents, knowledge representation, state-space search, expert systems and shells, natural language processing, propositional logic, learning and cognitive models.
-Some of the AI techniques will be implemented using both procedural and non-procedural languages (Prolog and LISP).
-Note: Students should be able to program in a high level programming language that allows explicit access to the underlying memory model.
-C and C++ are acceptable languages.
+The course presents a survey of the concepts and applications of AI - such as: intelligent agents, knowledge representation, state-space search, propositional logic, and learning and cognitive models.
+Instructors may choose to augment the course by presenting expert systems and shells, natural language processing, computer vision or robotics.
+Some of the AI techniques will be implemented using both procedural and non-procedural languages.

-Prerequisites: Minimum grade of C- in CMPT 201 and CMPT 272.
+Prerequisites: Minimum grades of C- in CMPT 201 and one of CMPT 272 or MATH 200.

 CMPT 360